-The annual early Christmas event, Toys for Joy, is in its 20th year with multiple locations, in addition to Lincoln High School, to serve nearly 20,000 children and adults.
-Last year, people waited in line as early as 6 PM the day before.
+The annual early Christmas event, Toys for Joy, celebrated it's 20th year in 2016 with four locations, across the county, serving over 22,000 children and adults.
+Last year, people waited in line as early as 4 PM the day before.
 Over the years, guests have endured rain and wind to ensure that their children will have presents for Christmas.

 "People in the community that we hold it in will stand in line for hours and hours, all day, to get a toy and they have their kid out there,” remarked Miles McPherson, founding pastor of The Rock Church and visionary behind the event.
 “There are thousands of people standing in line and it is a slow walk."

 The outreach event requires the help of over 4,500 volunteers from several area churches who will help provide meals, clothing, and groceries to people in the community that come.
 Toys for Joy began almost two decades ago in partnership with Victory Outreach Church in San Diego.
 At that time, The Rock Church did not exist, and it was Miles Ahead Ministry that spearheaded the event.